ericz99/focusnow.ai/README.md

 Focusnow.ai is an AI-powered voice transcription service utilizing Whisper and Deepgram models.
 It allows users to transcribe their audio output into text and then employs GPT-4 to generate valid responses based on the transcriptions.

+## Dev Note

+This is not a final finished stage product but a working MVP product that has all working functionality.

 ## Features

 - **Voice Transcription**: Convert audio files to text using state-of-the-art AI models Whisper and Deepgram.